Patients often need to pay towards the cost of:

 What you should do before making a claim

 You must check you're entitled to claim an exemption from an NHS charge.
-For more information, see getting help with health costs.
+For more information, see help with health costs.
 If you're entitled to an exemption, make sure any declarations you make are correct before signing any of the NHS forms.

 If you're not sure about your entitlement to an exemption from an NHS charge, you should pay the charge first.
 Once you're sure about your entitlement, you can claim a refund, which is quick and easy.